 When you return from active duty, contact your Agency Benefits Coordinator to complete an Active enrollment form.
-Send the completed enrollment form and your military discharge paperwork to the Employee Benefits Division within 60 days of your return from active duty.
+Your Coordinator will send the completed enrollment form and your military discharge paperwork to the Employee Benefits Division within 60 days of your return from active duty.